An ancient, 2004 trailer for Tamriel Rebuilt by Prometheus, featuring theme music by Dragonfly.

 Dexter’s Old Ebonheart, born in 2005 after many prior attempts, was regarded by many as one of the most impressive and beautiful locations in TR.
 It’s unviable size and technical issues forced a re-do in 2010, but it took many attempts by Tyrion and Lady Nerevar before a satisfying alternative was created.

 In parallel to these developments, western Morrowind was undergoing a revolution.
 Map 4, situated in the middle-western part of Morrowind, contained the borderlands of Houses Hlaalu and Redoran, and had been completed largely in the same hodgepodge manner as the previous areas, mostly dominated by West Gash assets.
 Buoyed by the success of Lan Orethan, Sload dreamed of replacing these with unique regions carefully conceptualized from the start.
 In scarcely a year, TR’s experienced exterior developers, most especially the madly-productive Nemon, made that vision true, building out the entirely new regions of Armun Ashlands, Roth Roryn, Thirr River Valley and Velothi Mountains by late 2010 – all of them created to take full advantage of the Morrowind Graphics Enhancer, which took Morrowind’s visuals up to, or even past, the level of Oblivion.
-These areas remain some of the most beautiful of the entire mod, and after substantial touch-ups, most are slated to finally release together with the upcoming Dominions of Dust expansion.
+These areas remain some of the most beautiful of the entire mod, and after substantial touch-ups, most are included in the (upcoming, as of Summer 2022) Dominions of Dust expansion.

 New biomes featured on Map 4 after 2010.
 The desolate Armun Ashlands (top left, Nemon) were the first substantial ashlands region in TR – for whatever reason, ancient TR had largely neglected this biome.
 The prosperous Thirr River Valley (top right, Scamp) surrounded its namesake river; its lush fields and meadows were a particularly proud achievement for the exteriors team.
 The towering Velothi mountains (bottom left, Nemon) were tailor-made for MGE’s new distant land capabilities.
 Of the four new regions, the rocky canyons of Roth Roryn (bottom right, blackbird) were later seen as the most problematic due to their overuse of rock meshes, an ailment particular to the middle period of TR history.